leonoorverbaan/PERFECT-reproduced/README.md

 **Bigger dataset**:

 ### Reproducibility plan
+The following presents a general approach on reproducing the results from ERFECT: Prompt-free and Efficient Few-shot Learning with Language Models.

 - Use one of the original datasets to reproduce the results in the paper using average/worst-case accuracy/standard deviation (table 1)

 - Different (smaller) dataset and comparison of the original results using average/worst-case accuracy/standard deviation (table 1).